-14. Council of Governors - tenure
+14. Council of Governors- tenure

-- 14.1 An elected governor: - 14.1.1 may hold office for a period of up to 3 years; - 14.1.2 is eligible for re-election at the end of that period; - 14.1.3 may not hold office for longer than a continuous period of eight years (therefore any third term would be for a period of two years only); and - 14.1.4 shall cease to hold office if he/she ceases to be a member of the constituency or class by which he/she was elected. - 14.2 Any person who ceases to hold office as an elected governor (for any reason) may not stand again for election within two years, unless there are exceptional circumstances agreed by the Council of Governors. - 14.3 An appointed governor: - 14.3.1 may hold office for an initial period of up to 3 years; - 14.3.2 shall cease to hold office if the appointing organisation withdraws its sponsorship of him/her; - 14.3.3 shall be eligible for re-appointment at the end of his/her term;
+- 14.1 an elected governor may hold office for a period of up to 3 years - 14.2 an elected governor is eligible for re-election at the end of their term of office - 14.3 an elected governor shall cease to hold office if he/she ceases to be a member of the constituency or class by which he/she was elected.
+An appointed governor may hold office for an initial period of up to 3 years; - 14.4 an appointed governor shall cease to hold office if the appointing organisation withdraws its sponsorship of him/her.
+Further provisions relating to a governors tenure of office are set out in Annex 6. - 14.5 an appointed governor shall be eligible for re-appointment at the end of his/her term - 14.6 an elected governor may not hold office for longer than a continuous period of nine consecutive years and may not stand for another constituency.
+Different to their current constituency, if they have served for nine consecutive years on the Council of Governors.